 Should a particular session not receive an adequate number of registrations, the possibility does exist that the session may have to be canceled.
 If this should occur, every effort will be made to notify the camper as soon as possible and placement into another session will be attempted.
 A full refund will be made if placement into another session is not possible.
-All appeals regarding the handling of our Refund Policy must be made in writing to: CRM Registrar, 262 Bart Green Drive, Gray, TN 37615.
+All appeals regarding the handling of our Refund Policy must be made in writing to: CWW 329 Wesley Woods Rd Townsend, TN 37882.
+These will be addressed on a case-by-case basis.